ycm-core/YouCompleteMe/README.md

 * As the first rule takes precedence everything in the home directory excluding the `~/dev` directory will be blacklisted.

+NOTE: The glob pattern is first expanded with Python's `os.path.expanduser()` and then resolved with `os.path.abspath()` before being matched against the filename.

 Default: `[]`

     let g:ycm_extra_conf_globlist = []